EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 This type of research allows us to explore more clearly what the large language model has learned.
 Specifically this type of research could in the future create methods to more specifically control the behavior of the models.
 We could limit misinformation, increase reliability, and achieve many other positive outcomes.

-As we integreate LLMs more and more into our daily lives, being able to control and understand precise behavior of the models will make them more trustworthy and allow us to place more confidence in their responses.
+As we integrate LLMs more and more into our daily lives, being able to control and understand precise behavior of the models will make them more trustworthy and allow us to place more confidence in their responses.
 I look forward to the future work of the Anthropic team and other interpretability researchers.

 I hope to post more educational content about artificial intelligence in the future, so stay tuned!

 If you are interested in getting a deeper, mathematical understanding of these systems, here are some links to get you started:
 - 3Blue1Brown on YouTube has an excellently made series of videos explaining Neural Networks: [link](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
-- Andrej Karpathy is undoubtably the GOAT (greatest of all time) public educator on artificial intelligence, and his channel is a great resource: [link](https://www.youtube.com/@AndrejKarpathy)
+- Andrej Karpathy is undoubtedly the GOAT (greatest of all time) public educator on artificial intelligence, and his channel is a great resource: [link](https://www.youtube.com/@AndrejKarpathy)